 Sony has a lengthy list of requirements on its website, which you’ll also find in the table below.
 Crucially, you need to make sure your chosen SSD hits every one of these as Sony is keen to stress that if your drive doesn’t it could actually damage your PS5.

-Attaching a heatsink could take your chosen SSD over the size requirements.
-So you need to be mindful of this.
+All the SSDs linked above have heatsinks that fit inside the PS5.
+There may be heatsinks for other SSDs that may not, so be sure to read user reviews to ensure that whatever SSD you buy, it'll fit.
 The drive with the heatsink attached cannot be any bigger than 25mm wide and 11.25mm high in order to fit within the PS5’s internal expansion slot.

 How to upgrade PS5 internal storage

 In order to upgrade your PS5 internal storage, you will need a flat surface to work from, a #1 Phillips or cross-head screwdriver and it’s not a bad idea to make use of a small flashlight or the torch on your phone in order to clearly see what you’re doing at all times.

 1. Place your console on a flat surface upside down.
 The etched PlayStation logo on the top of the console should be facing downwards.
 Make sure any cables are fully disconnected before beginning the process.

 2. Now you need to slide off the bottom PS5 cover plate.
 Place your palms near the top corners and grip the edge of the cover.
 Gently pull the cover plate up and towards yourself.
 If you hear a click, that’s normal.